-In the modern classroom, keeping students engaged comes with new challenges that past eras of teaching did not have to face.
-More specifically, digital distractions — incoming texts, alluring social media, and irrelevant web-browsing — are pulling attention away at a rate unparalleled by passing notes, whispering to your neighour, or simple daydreaming.
+In the modern classroom, keeping students engaged comes with new challenges that past eras of teaching never had to face.
+More specifically, digital distractions — incoming texts, alluring social media, and irrelevant web-browsing — are pulling attention away at a rate unparalleled by passing notes, whispering to your neighbor, or daydreaming.

 What's even greater cause for concern is that studies have shown the average attention span of humans is officially shorter than that of a goldfish — a mere 8 seconds!

 Considering fleeting attention spans and myriad distractions, active and enthusiastic engagement in the classroom is still achievable without heavy technology implementation.
 Here are 5 low-tech strategies teachers can use to engage their students:

 1. Tell More Stories